fxboxed/eugo/content/croatia/cities/Hvar/_index.md

 If privacy is what you’re after, Hvar has you covered. _Dubovica Beach_ is a favorite for couples, thanks to its crystal-clear waters and quiet atmosphere.
 Another gem is Zaraće Beach, offering a mix of pebbles and turquoise waves.

 For a truly private experience, consider exploring the Pakleni Islands, just a short boat ride away.
 These tiny isles are dotted with secluded spots perfect for a romantic escape.
-[Explore top attractions](https://www.tripadvisor.com/Attractions-g303808-Activities-Hvar_Hvar_Island_Split_Dalmatia_County_Dalmatia.html) like these to make your trip even more special.
+Explore top attraction) like these to make your trip even more special.

 ### Wine Tasting and Culinary Experiences